Pr0methean/BetterRandom/README.md

 # Folders

 * `betterrandom/` contains BetterRandom's source code.
-* `benchmark/` defines the JMH benchmarks as a separate Maven project.
+* `benchmark/` defines a set of JMH benchmarks for BetterRandom as a separate Maven project.
 * `FifoFiller/` is a simple utility used for Dieharder randomness tests, and is also a separate Maven project.
 * `etc/` contains scripts, templates used in `azure.yml`, and miscellaneous files used for